blacklightpy/vaultofknowledge/Executions in Judah-ism.md

 From another blog on this (since it seems senseless):

+> The anachronism is great, since the Roman occupation began in the 63 BCE, and Alexander Yannai reigned until the 76 BCE, and as we know, the Talmud says that Yeshu lived in the days of Alexander Yannai, but it then says that his father was a Roman soldier.
+Not happy with this, they also say that his Jewish father was Pappos ben Yehuda, who actually lived in the days of Rabbi Akiva’s martyrdom! that is, the 135 CE (Berakhot 61b).
+Please, someone explain to me how the father of Yeshu live 300 years after Yeshu himself was even born.
+If this is not anachronistic I don’t know what else will be more fun:
+>
-> The five disciples are sentenced to death through a biblical gymnastic that cannot and is not historical, nor reliable.
+> The fun on Yeshu doesn’t end here.
+In a second Baraitha (Sanhedrin 43a) it says he had five disciple (obviously the Gospels say he had 12, which he chose by himself in accordance to the 12 tribes, and this was also similar to what the Qumran community did with their council of 12 members).
+The Baraitha is ancient, but then there’s an anonymous commentary in Amoraic-period Aramaic.
+The five disciples are sentenced to death through a biblical gymnastic that cannot and is not historical, nor reliable.
 How can the Sanhedrin have fun on people in the middle of a death penalty trial?
 How could they execute them all together at the same time, which is against hallakha?
 Did they judge them by the biblical meaning of their names as the text says?
 In fact, did Judaism sentence to death to those who belonged to a different sect?
 It seems to me entire story is just a manner to have fun with how Christians twist verses from Scripture in order to apply them to Yeshua, and this seems to be the teaching here, that without a proper foundation on Scripture and hermeneutics one can deduce almost anything from any Biblical verse.

+> So from all of this we know that this Baraitha originated when Christianity had already began to praise their “Jesus” as a god, and not earlier.
+At that moment, when Christianity began to worship Jesus, the Tannaim turned this character called Yeshu into the cosmic or metaphoric leader that led Christianity astray.
+They were “executing him” now, in their present, retrospectively, so in a sense the text is real, it tells the truth, it’s just not a historical truth.
+His teachings were now enticing people to worship a man, and therefore, all of his miracles were displaced outside of the Jewish Pharisaic framework, and therefore, they could be nothing but sorcery.
+Do you see the logic here?

 **Sanhderin 67a, 14-15:**